Story County, Iowa

 Story County is a county in the U.S. state of Iowa.
 As of the 2020 census, the population was 98,537, making it the ninth-most populous county in Iowa.
-The county seat is Nevada; the largest city is Ames.
+The county seat is Nevada and the largest city is Ames.
 The geographical center of Iowa lies in Story County, 5 mi northeast of Ames.
 Story County comprises the Ames, IA Metropolitan Statistical Area, which is included in the Des Moines-Ames-West Des Moines, IA Combined Statistical Area.
 The county is home to Iowa State University in Ames.